 Commonly known as marijuana, the plant is most known because of the psychoactive properties of its chemical tetrahydrocannabinol (THC).
 THC is one of at least 113 compounds in the plant which are called cannabinoids.
-The intoxicating qualities of THC can also help patients dealing with nausea, stress, sleep impairment, loss of appetite, and a wide variety of other ailments.
+The intoxicating qualities of THC as pharmaceutical alternatives can also help patients dealing with nausea, stress, sleep impairment, loss of appetite, and a wide variety of other ailments.

 The main active ingredient in ginger is the oil gingerol, which “is known to exhibit a variety of biological activities including anticancer, anti-inflammation, and anti-oxidation.”

 One of the most common historical uses of ginger has been to alleviate nausea and vomiting, including during pregnancy.
 It also has a long history an effective plant-based healing remedy for seasickness.